decentr-vslam/decentr-vslam/README.md

 ### Distributed Trajectory Estimation

-Please follow the provided instruction to build the [distributed-mapper 'feature/logging' branch ](https://github.com/CogRob/distributed-mapper/tree/feature/logging) in an arbitrary location.
+Build the [distributed-mapper 'feature/logging' branch ](https://github.com/CogRob/distributed-mapper/tree/feature/logging) in the folder you've cloned the code.
 The unit tests are not necessary and they may require extra dependencies.
-You will require the 'runDistributedMapper' executable, and take note of its path location to reference in our system.
+You will require the 'runDistributedMapper' executable to run decentralized optimization.

 ### Our Decentralized Visual SLAM System Repository